graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 -   `OtherKnownTypes`: A collection of other potential types that could be used to represent the scalar in a controller class.
 For instance, integers can be expressed as `int` or `int?`.
 Most scalars will provide an empty list (e.g. `TypeCollection.Empty`).
 -   `SourceResolver`: An object that implements `ILeafValueResolver` which can convert raw input data into the scalar's primary `ObjectType`.
 -   `Serialize(object)`: A method that converts an instance of your scalar to a leaf value that is serializable in a query response
-    -   This method must return a `number`, `string`, `bool` or `null`.
+    -   This method **must** return a `number`, `string`, `bool` or `null`.
-    -   When converting to a number this can be any C# number value type (int, float, decimal etc.).
+    -   When converting to a number this method can return any C# number value type (int, float, decimal etc.).
 -   `SerializeToQueryLanguage(object)`: A method that converts an instance of your scalar to a string representing it if it were declared as part of a schema language type definition.
     - This method is used when generated default values for field arguments and input object fields via introspection queries.
     - This method must return a value exactly as it would appear in a schema type definition For example, strings must be surrounded by quotes.

--   `ValidateObject(object)`: A method used when validating data returned from a a field resolver.
+-   `ValidateObject(object)`: A method used when validating data received from a a field resolver.
 GraphQL will call this method and provide an object instance to determine if its acceptable and can be used in a query result.

 :::note
  `ValidateObject(object)` should not attempt to enforce nullability rules.
 In general, all scalars "could be null" depending on their usage in a schema.
 All scalars should return `true` for a validation result if the provided object is `null`.
+A field's type expression, enforced by graphql, will decide if null is acceptable on an individual field.
 :::

 ### ILeafValueResolver